sagemath/trac_to_gh/Issue 6890.md

 # Issue 6890: No help for is_SymbolicVariable ?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6890

 Original creator: kcrisman